ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/data-sources/n8n.md

 ## Connection

-To establish a connection with the n8n data source, click on the **+ Add new data source** button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the n8n data source, click on the **+ Add new Data source** button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.

 n8n webhooks can be called with or without an **Authentication**.
 You can keep the **Authentication type** as `none` if your webhook didn't have one or if it has one then you can choose the one from the dropdown and provide credentials: